mtn/hugo-sub/content/posts/snake_part1.md

 +++
-draft = true
 date = "2017-03-28T21:39:31-05:00"
 title = "Snake with GNU ncurses! -- Part I, ncurses basics"

 +++

 As my first game, I made snake in C using the graphics library ncurses!
 There are probably several dozen other languages that would have also sufficed or been better but I chose C because I picked it up pretty recently, so making a project from scratch was a decent challenge.
 Over two posts, I'll walk through some of the process, including decisions I made along the way and the rationale behind them.
 In this one, I'll set up the basic features of ncurses that I found useful.
-What I write should be _mostly_ self-contained, but when included links should clear things up in cases where I'm not.
+What I write should be _mostly_ self-contained, but the links should clear things up in cases where I'm not.

 # What's ncurses?